dicktracey909/awesome-face-shape-analysis/README.md

 Tools that measure one facial feature in depth rather than scoring the whole face.

 - [Eye Shape Detector](https://thefacereport.com/tools/eye-shape) - Estimates eye opening shape and corner orientation, then draws the measured outline back on your photo with makeup and eyeliner ideas.
+- [Face Shape Report — Eye Shape](https://faceshapereport.com/eye-shape) - Returns two measurements instead of one label: how the eye opening is proportioned, and how far the outer corners lift.
 - [Canthal Tilt Calculator](https://thefacereport.com/tools/canthal-tilt) - Left, right, and average canthal tilt estimated from a photo, with a visible eye-corner overlay.
 Runs in the browser.
 See also the [negative canthal tilt guide](https://thefacereport.com/guides/negative-canthal-tilt).
 - [Jawline Score](https://thefacereport.com/tools/jawline-score) - Jaw-angle estimate, jaw symmetry, visible width, and lower-face proportion computed from 478 landmarks on a front photo.
 - [PSL Score Calculator](https://thefacereport.com/tools/psl-score) - A PSL-style 0–100 range derived from symmetry and proportion measurements, with the scoring model explained rather than hidden.